papivot/pace-docs/PKS Cluster Access.md

 > cat /var/vcap/jobs/kube-apiserver/config/tokens.csv|grep admin
 > ```

-Once the Token has been retrieved, you can
+Once the Token has been retrieved, you can generate the kubeconfig using the

  #### OpenID Connect Tokens